 10. Pay Per Click like Google Ads

 Pay Per Click is a way of advertising in Google’s search results.
-The issue with pay per click is that it can get very expensive for personal injury lawyers.
-For example, car accident related keywords can run over $100 per click.
+The issue with pay-per-click is that personal injury lawyers can get very expensive.
+For example, car accident-related keywords can run over $100 per click.